GradMem: Learning to Write Context into Memory with Test-Time Gradient Descent: Experiments and Results

 \textbf{Gradient-based WRITE improves performance and scales with more steps.} \cref{fig:kv_retrieval_forward_vs_backward} compares forward-only writing (RMT) with GradMem under the same memory size, and varying the number of WRITE updates.
 We can see three trends. (i) Gradient-based updates of a model-level memory state are effective: by directly optimizing memory tokens per example at test-time, GradMem writes context information into a compact memory and attains high retrieval accuracy compared to RMT with forward-only memory update. (ii) Even a single gradient-based WRITE step ($K{=}1$) substantially outperforms a forward-only write at the same memory size. (iii) Allocating more WRITE compute to gradient updates further improves performance: increasing to $K{=}5$ enables accurate retrieval at much larger numbers of key--value pairs.

+Appendix~\ref{sec:m_vs_k_vs_length} sweeps memory size and WRITE steps, showing that larger $K$ improves memory efficiency at fixed $m$, but larger contexts still require larger memory.
+Appendix~\ref{sec:lact_ttt_kv} additionally compares GradMem with TTT-Linear~\citep{sun2025l2l} and LaCT~\citep{zhang2026lact} on the same KV-retrieval setup.

 \textbf{Repeated forward writes provide limited gains compared to gradient updates.} \cref{tab:kv_retrieval} reports the full set of results on KV-retrieval.
 Among methods that write into a \emph{single memory state} of 8 vectors, GradMem consistently achieves higher accuracy than forward-only writing (RMT).
-Moreover, repeating the forward-only WRITE by \emph{re-reading the same context segment multiple times} yields weak or inconsistent improvements, whereas additional gradient-based WRITE steps reliably increase performance.
-These results support conclusion that gradient-based updates provide a more expressive write operation than forward-only computation, and additional gradient steps offer a way to trade test-time compute for better memory quality.
-We also found that first-order approximations (\cref{tab:kv_retrieval}, w/o meta-learning) were not sufficient to reach strong performance, so we use the second-order variant (MAML,~\citet{maml}) in further experiments.
+Moreover, repeating the forward-only WRITE by \emph{re-reading the same context segment multiple times} yields weak or inconsistent improvements: each RMT pass replaces the previous memory with a new forward-computed memory, rather than accumulating or explicitly correcting it.
+By contrast, additional gradient-based WRITE steps use the reconstruction loss as per-example feedback and reliably increase performance.
+These results support the conclusion that gradient-based updates provide a more expressive write operation than forward-only computation, and additional gradient steps offer a way to trade test-time compute for better memory quality.
+We also found that the w/o 2nd-order meta-learning ablation (\cref{tab:kv_retrieval}) does not reach strong performance.
+It still performs test-time memory updates and provides a first-order signal to the shared starting memory state $\mathcal{M}_0$, but omits the full second-order meta-gradient through the WRITE updates.
+This suggests that the second-order meta-learning signal is important for learning a strong gradient-based WRITE rule, so we use the full second-order variant (MAML, \citet{maml}) in further experiments.

-\subsection{Scaling inference compute with more WRITE iterations}
+\subsection{Scaling Inference Compute with More WRITE Iterations}